openstack-archive/senlin/doc/source/developer/testing.rst

 - *Unit Tests*: These are source code level testing that verifies the classes and methods behave as implemented.
-Once implemented, these tests are also used to gurantee that code behavior won't change accidentally by other patches.
+Once implemented, these tests are also used to guarantee that code behavior won't change accidentally by other patches.
 - *API Tests*: These tests treat the *senlin-api* and the *senlin-engine* as black boxes.
 The test cases focus more on the API surface rather than how